-The drive around the fabulous Gorges du Verdon in the Regional Natural Park of the Verdon is not for the faint hearted.
-It’s a journey with wonderful viewpoints and gaping crevices that plunge 700 meters deep down towards the slowly moving river below.
+The drive around the fabulous Gorges du Verdon in the Regional Natural Park of the Verdon in Provence, France, is not for the faint-hearted.
+It’s a journey with mouth-dropping views and gaping crevices that plunge 2,300 feet deep down toward the slowly moving river below.
 It’s a drive of hairpin bends with the odd stopping place.
 Quite frankly, it's worth every nail-biting moment.

-Quick tip: If you can, avoid the summer months of late June, July and August when the caravans move like snails in a long queue of vehicles.
+If you can, avoid the summer months of late June, July, and August when a long line of vehicles moves at a snail's pace.